-- If your claim’s approved, you’ll receive Form C-42, Agreement Between Employer/Employee’s Choice of Physician Form.
-This form will list at least three nearby doctors willing to treat your illness or injury under your employer’s coverage.
+- If your claim’s approved, you must sign and return Form C-42, Agreement Between Employer/Employee’s Choice of Physician, showing at least three nearby doctors willing to treat you under your employer’s coverage.
 Caution: Keep a signed copy for your personal records.

 Every case is unique, so your own process may vary.
 Review the Beginner’s Guide to Workers’ Compensation to learn more.